Midday Cruise with Village Life

 Detailed Itinerary

 Most of the time, the midday trip starts at 11 am.
 Check-in for the cruise is at the Kumarakom Canoe Kerala dock.
-Once you get to the spot, our guide will give you safety vests and a few short safety instructions.
-The whole thing should take about four hours.
+Once you get to the spot, our guide will provide you with safety instructions.
+The whole thing should take about three to four hours.
 You can count on us to help you have a great time on the lake.

-The most important things about the package are:
+The most important features about the package are:

 Canoe or Shikara with a Canopy: